PROJECT: Global Islands’ Vulnerability Research, Adaptation, Policy and Development (GIVRAPD)

 - Community Based Vulnerability Assessment (CBVA)

-Project outputs will include academic articles, policy briefs and working papers as well as a 30 minute documentary film titled Future Ready?
+Project outputs include academic articles, policy briefs and working papers as well as a 30 minute documentary film titled Future Ready?
 Community Adaptation to Climate Change.

 The fieldwork is now complete, including the climate science, CBVA, governance components and micro-insurance components.
 The research summaries are all available on the GIVRAPD website’s resources page.